djplaner/memex/sense/Design/abc-learning-design-and-acad.md

 ABC Learning Design uses Laurillard's learning activity types as an abstract representation with one of the common extensions being to suggest specific implementation types - these could be usefully captured/leveraged using ACAD

+limitations

-Leaving aside the challenge of adopting a more [[forward-oriented-design]] approach
+- Neither explicitly deal with the challenge of adopting a more [[forward-oriented-design]] approach.
+- Nor do they provide explicit support for sharing/abstracting designs across a program - both do support sharing of artefacts, but not necessarily doing

 ## References